CryptoRodeo/oras-downstream/README.md

 ## Configure CI tooling to watch the upstream repo git submodule for dependencies
 ### Github
 #### Dependabot
+**Note:** It appears that Konflux already does this.
+No need to add external tooling.

 On Github you can use the Dependabot tool to keep your git submodule's dependencies up to date.
 Dependabot will create pull requests to update these dependencies when new versions are available.